storborg/pyramid_uniform/docs/index.rst

 Form rendering and validation for Pyramid.
 Doesn't render HTML itself, so you have full control over form markup.

-Heavily inspired by the ``pyramid_simpleform`` package, rewritten to work with WebHelpers2 and Python 3 and fix some issues with the original.
+Heavily inspired by the :py:mod:`pyramid_simpleform` package, rewritten to work with :py:mod:`WebHelpers2` and Python 3 and fix some issues with the original.

 Contents
 ========